 Designed in 1910 by Josef Hoffmann, the Kubus Sofa demonstrates the unique geometric lines and cubes that became Hoffmann's trademark during the early 20th century.

-Josef Hoffmann designed cubic perfection well before Tetris came along, and with the classic cubic design, it brings style to any environment, home, workspace, or function room.
+Josef Hoffmann designed cubic perfection well before Tetris came along, and the classic cubic design, brings style to any environment, home, workspace, or function room.

 This chic chair displayed is formed of high-quality hardwood, and upholstered in full-grain Italian leather that is luxuriously soft to the touch.
-The tactile cubes are precision stitched and piped, and create a thick body of cushioning that is so divinely relaxing you'll understand why this chair has been a classic for nearly a century.Material & Feature:
+The tactile cubes are precision stitched and piped, and create a thick body of cushioning that is so divinely relaxing that you'll understand why this chair has been a classic for nearly a century.Materials & Features:

 - Structure: hardwood frame with double dowels and corner-block-reinforcing; and treated for durability & pests control using a non-toxic Kiln-dried treatment

 - High elasticity dacron-wrapped foam with genuine down feather layer